“HAS ANYONE SEEN MY RUBBERS?”

 My dad used to yell that through the house.

-I think about it on slushy days like this.
+I think about it on slushy New York days.

 By “rubbers,” he meant his black rubber overshoe boots by Totes.
 Instead of changing from one pair to another, you just slipped these on over your good wingtips.
 Or, in my dad’s case, Hush Puppies.